jhlagado/ASMOV/README.md

 ## Conditional code

-Code blocks are useful when it comes to conditional code in MINTY.
+Code blocks are useful when it comes to conditional code in ASMOV.

-The syntax for a MINTY IF-THEN-ELSE or "if...else" operator in MINTY is:
+The syntax for a ASMOV IF-THEN-ELSE or "if...else" operator in ASMOV is:

 ```
 condition code-block-then code-block-else ?